UoLPythonGroup/training/style/testing.md

 - Make it easier to change and update code in the future
 - Make it less stressful to develop code
 - Ultimately make you more productive, though it may not seem so at the start.

+# We all test

+No doubt, when you were learning to code,